expo/expo/docs/pages/versions/unversioned/sdk/document-picker.md

 On success returns a promise that resolves to an object containing `{ type: 'success', uri, name, size }` where `uri` is a URI to the local document file, `name` is its original name and `size` is its size in bytes.
 If the user cancelled the document picking, the promise resolves to `{ type: 'cancel' }`.

-If the user cancelled the document picking, the promise returns `{ type: 'cancel' }`.

 Otherwise, it returns `{ type: 'success', uri, name, size }` where `uri` is a URI to the local document file, `name` is its original name and `size` is its size in bytes.